-YouTube SEO is a term used to define a practice of optimizing your YouTube channel and videos to enhance its rankings.
-It includes optimizing your YouTube channel, videos, playlists, metadata, and description so that they can have the best possible ranking on YouTube’s search engine and Google and other search engine platforms.
+YouTube SEO is a term used to define the practice of optimizing your YouTube channel and videos to enhance its rankings.
+It includes optimizing your YouTube channel, videos, playlists, metadata, and description so that they can have the best possible ranking on YouTube’s search engine, Google, and other search engine platforms.

 Because YouTube is a search engine on its own, you want to make sure your videos and channel rank high on search results.
 Engagement metrics like subscribers, views, likes, estimated watch time, and likes define how your video and channel rank on the platform, and thus by optimizing your YouTube, you can enhance these metrics.